The Gospel of Health

-A pastor's courage and inspiration to improve the health and well-being of his flock brings impressive results.
+A pastor's inspiration to improve the physical health of his flock brings impressive results.

 I drove my riding mower into the garage, glad to have the yard work behind me.
 I’d done it all in a half hour.
 Record time.
 Now to put the finishing touches on my sermon for tomorrow, a few lines encouraging my flock to lay off the fried chicken and gravy, the ham hocks, the lard-laden cornbread.